 As part of our extended Healthy & Sustainable growth driver roadmap to 2025, we have publicly committed to set long-term, science-based targets on climate.
 The Science Based Target Initiative framework, which has been developed by WWF, CDP, WRI and UN Global Compact, helps specify how much and how quickly organizations need to reduce their greenhouse gas emissions to stay within the 1.5°C maximum rise in global temperature.
 Through this work, we will not only set actions to reduce emissions in our product supply chains but will also continue to reduce emissions in our stores, distribution centers, and transportation.

-Our complete 2018 performance results are available in our Annual Report and 2019 results will be published in February 2020.
+Our complete 2019 performance results are available in our Annual Report.